plus2/whereuat/README.md

     gem 'whereuat'

-Whereuat requires jquery to be included in your layout or templates already.

 Create an initializer to add the Whereuat::RackApp to your middleware stack and configure your pivotal tracker api token and project id:

     require 'whereuat'